 0.1in

 {\bf Abstract} { }\\ Quantum coherence constitutes a fundamental physical mechanism essential to the study of quantum algorithms.
-We study the coherence and decoherence in generalized Shor's algorithm where the register $A$ is initialized in arbitrary pure state, or the combined register $AB$ is initialized in any pseudo-pure state, which encompasses the standard Shor's algorithm as a special case.
-We derive both the lower and upper bounds on the performance of the generalized Shor's algorithm, and establish the relation between the probability of calculating $r$ when the register $AB$ is initialized in any pseudo-pure state and the one when the register $A$ initialized in arbitrary pure state.
-Moreover, we study the coherence and decoherence in noisy Shor's algorithm and give the lower bound of the probability that we can calculate $r$.
+We study the coherence and decoherence in generalized Shor's algorithm where the register $A$ is initialized in an arbitrary pure state, or the combined register $AB$ is initialized in a pseudo-pure state, which encompasses the standard Shor's algorithm as a special case.
+We derive both the lower and upper bounds on the performance of the generalized Shor's algorithm, and establish the relation between the probability of calculating the order $r$ when the register $AB$ is initialized in a pseudo-pure state and the one when the register $A$ is initialized in an arbitrary pure state.
+Moreover, we study the coherence and decoherence in noisy Shor's algorithm and give the lower bound of the probability that we can calculate the order $r$.